Overview of Abdominoplasty or a Tummy Tuck

 What to Expect

-If performed for medical reasons, Abdominoplasty can attract Medicare rebates and a percentage of your Doctor’s, Anaesthetist and Hospital fees may be claimed from both Medicare and your Private Health Fund, if you have private health cover.
+If performed for medical reasons, Abdominoplasty can attract Medicare rebates and a percentage of your Doctor’s, Anaesthetist and Hospital fees may be claimed from both Medicare and/or your Private Health Fund if you have private health cover.
 You will require a referral from your General Practitioner if you wish to claim these rebates.

 Abdominoplasty is an extensive procedure and requires the use of a General Anaesthetic of approximately two to three hours in duration.
 It is usually required that you spend at least one to two nights as an Inpatient in a Hospital facility following this procedure.
 This enables your Doctor and staff to monitor your progress following the surgery.